Cakeyan/SoPhy_Evaluation/rope.md

 **01372**

-How many spheres are there in the video?
+Is the mass of the red sphere less than that of the white sphere?

 **01373**

-Is there any white fixed point in the video?
+How many yellow objects are there in the video?

 **01374**

-Which of the following would happen if the red sphere were much heavier?
+If the red sphere were much lighter, which of the following would happen?

-A. The purple hollow pulley would move down
+A. The purple solid pulley would not rotate

-B. The purple hollow pulley would rotate anti-clockwise
+B. The red sphere would move down

-C. The purple solid pulley would not rotate
+C. The white pulley would rotate clockwise

-D. The cyan cube would move up

 **01375**

-What can we do to let the white pulley to rotate anti-clockwise?

-A. Decrease the mass of the cyan cube

-B. Decrease the mass of the red sphere

-C. Decrease the mass of the white sphere
+If the red sphere were much heavier, which direction would the purple hollow pulley rotate?

+A. Anti-clockwise

+B. Clockwise

+C. Stationary

 ----